Dismissal for fraud or theft: rules, evidence and your rights

 What is fraud or theft in the workplace?

-• Stealing money, goods or products from the employer.
+• Stealing money, goods, or products from the employer.

-• Misuse of company resources, such as fuel cards, credit cards or laptops.
+• Misuse of company resources, such as fuel cards, credit cards, or laptops.

-• Falsifying time records or claims.
+• Falsifying time sheets or expense claims.

-• Unlawful use of confidential information.
+• Unauthorized use of confidential information.

-Immediate dismissal in case of fraud or theft
+Summary dismissal for fraud or theft

-1. Urgent reason: Fraud or theft must be serious enough.
+1. Urgent reason: fraud or theft must be serious enough.

 If the employer does not meet these conditions, the dismissal may be invalid.

-Evidence in case of fraud or theft
+Evidence in cases of fraud or theft

-• CCTV footage.
+• Camera footage.

 • Witness statements.

-• Internal controls or reports.
+• Internal audits or reports.

-• Correspondence or digital traces (emails, log files).
+• Correspondence or digital traces (e-mails, log files).

-Consequences of dismissal due to fraud or theft
+Consequences of dismissal for fraud or theft

-• Direct dismissal, without notice.
+• Immediate dismissal, without a notice period.

-• No right to transition compensation.
+• No right to a transition payment.

 How can you defend yourself?

-• Check the procedure: Was the dismissal given immediately and was the reason correctly communicated?
+• Check the procedure: was the dismissal given immediately and was the reason correctly communicated?

 Examples from practice

-Checklist dismissal due to fraud or theft
+Checklist for dismissal due to fraud or theft

 • 📑 Ask for the evidence that the employer has.

-• 📞 Consult an employment law attorney immediately.
+• 📞 Consult an employment lawyer immediately.

 Common mistakes

-Frequently asked questions (FAQ)
+Frequently Asked Questions (FAQ)

 1. Can I be dismissed just like that for fraud or theft?